What does Epworth charge?

 Please remember to bring a form of payment with you upon your admission.

 We do not accept American Express, Diners Card or personal cheques.
+We do, however, accept American Express at some sites.
 If paying by card, please ensure any daily or transactional withdrawal limits are sufficient to settle your account.

 What if I still have account enquiries?